 - Lead Time: Lead time is the time elapsed while traversing from the commitment point to the delivery point.

-The Salesforce Kanban View is nothing but your business records - the sales record in this case - displayed in the kanban board format.
+The Salesforce Kanban View is nothing but a way to view records - the sales record in this case - displayed in the kanban board format.
 The Salesforce kanban board may span the entire sales funnel, covering all stages from discovery to closing.

 Eventually, the kanban view is an ideal tool to move sales and improve pipeline management in Salesforce.